genagain/version-control-tutorial/README.md

 Now that you've incorporated your branch into the software project, you can start developing a new feature.
 To do this you need to update the copy of the software project on your computer to match what is in Github's cloud.
 This way your copy of the software project on your computer is the most recent working version of the software project.
 To do this we need to switch to the master branch of the project.

-To switch to the master branch, you run the following command:
+To switch to the main branch, you run the following command:
 ```
-git checkout master
+git checkout main
 ```

-Then you pull down the changes made to the master branch.
-This means you need to download the updated version of the master branch to your computer.
+Then you pull down the changes made to the main branch.
+This means you need to download the updated version of the main branch to your computer.

-To pull down the master branch, you run the following command:
+To pull down the main branch, you run the following command:
 ```
-git pull origin master
+git pull origin main
 ```

 Now you know the basics of version control!
 You can use version control to collaborate on software projects or have a second copy of your own software projects.